axis7818/axis7818.github.io/content/blog/fleet-configuration-management.md

 local_image = "img/fleet-configuration-management/configuration-management-system.png"
 +++

-This blog is also publised on the [Microsoft ISE Developer Blog](https://devblogs.microsoft.com/ise/fleet-configuration-management/).
+This post is also publised to the [Microsoft ISE Developer Blog](https://devblogs.microsoft.com/ise/fleet-configuration-management/).

 # Introduction